Security Defense Weapons Logo

 8. To you, leaving that window open just a crack during the day is a way to let in a little fresh air.
 To me, it’s an invitation.

 11. Protect yourself from burglarsDo you really think I won’t look in your sock drawer?
-I always check dresser drawers, the bedside table, and the medicine cabinet.
+I always check the dresser drawers, the bedside table, and the medicine cabinet.

 12. Here’s a helpful hint: I almost never go into kids’ rooms.